Sam Swank

-Sam Swank (born October 5, 1985) is a former American football placekicker.
+Sam Swank (born October 5, 1985) is an American former football placekicker.
 After playing college football for Wake Forest, he was signed by the Philadelphia Eagles as an undrafted free agent in 2009.

 He was also a member of the Cincinnati Bengals, New York Giants, Hartford Colonials, and Jacksonville Jaguars.

 College career

 After redshirting as a true freshman in 2004, Swank was a four-year starter at placekicker for Wake Forest and usually handled punting duties, as well.
 As a sophomore in 2006, Swank was voted ACC Championship Game's Most Valuable Player, scoring all nine points in Wake Forest's 9–6 victory over Georgia Tech.
 Swank finished his career as the all-time leading scorer at Wake Forest with 337 points, setting school records with 71 field goals and 124 career PATs.

 Professional career

 Philadelphia Eagles

-Swank was signed as a free agent by the Philadelphia Eagles after being undrafted in the 2009 NFL Draft.
+Swank was signed as a free agent by the Philadelphia Eagles after being undrafted in the 2009 NFL draft.
 He was waived on May 27, 2009.